 You can do little ten-minute lessons of this kind with any of the species in your bird guide that catch your interest.
 Pick one that lives near you, or that looks striking, or that has a strange name, and explore.

-What ornithological observations and naturalistical notes have you made in your homeschool this Cygnus Term? 😊
+What ornithological observations and naturalistical notes have you and your students made in your homeschool this Cygnus Term? 😊

 ❡ Homeschool birds: We think bird study is one of the best subjects you can take up in a homeschool environment.
 It's suitable for all ages, it can be solitary or social, it can be as elementary or as advanced as you wish, and birds can be found just about anywhere at any season of the year.
 Why not track your own homeschool bird observations using the free eBird website sponsored by Cornell University.
 It's a great way to learn more about what's in your local area and about how bird populations change from season to season. 🦅